JulieBarona/portfolio/README.md

 # Portfolio
  This is My Portfolio which can be found at https://www.juliebarona.com.

-This website was build with HTML, CSS, Javacript, JSON, Bootstrap and command line.
+This website was build with HTML, CSS, JavaScript, JSON, Bootstrap and command line.